-If in a certain region a coherent distribution of property carriers exist, then that distribution can again be described by a QPAD.
+If in a certain region a coherent distribution of property carriers (charged particles) exist, then that distribution can again be described by a density distribution.
 These fields are secondary fields.
-These new fields can be described by quaternionic distributions and when they cover large numbers of particles they can be described with quaternionic distributions that contain a scalar potential and a vector potential like the QPAD's that describe elementary particles.
+When the coherent distribution covers large numbers of particles it may be described by a quaternionic distribution that contains a scalar potential and a vector potential like the QPAD's that describe elementary particles.